2009 Boko Haram uprising: Attacks and response

-Bauchi, Bauchi State
+Bauchi

-On 26 July 2009, more than 50 people were killed and several dozen were injured in Bauchi when a firefight erupted as a police station was attacked by 70 Nigerian Boko Haram sect members, who were armed with grenades and small arms.
+On 26 July more than 50 people were killed and several dozen were injured in Bauchi when a firefight erupted as a police station was attacked by 70 Boko Haram members, who were armed with grenades and small arms.
 One government soldier and 32 Boko Haram militants were killed in the aftermath of the initial attack.
 The government claimed that 39 militants had been killed and confirmed the death of a soldier.
-The attack was initiated by Boko Haram after their leaders were detained by the police.
 Security forces retaliated by raiding the neighbourhoods where the group was entrenched.

 Isa Yuguda, State Governor of Bauchi, commented: "We have pre-empted the militants.
 Otherwise the situation would have been bad.
 I'm calling on all the people of Bauchi to be calm and be rest assured the situation has been brought under control."

-Yuguda declared a night-time curfew, and the police maintained a visible profile.
+Yuguda declared a night-time curfew, and police maintained a visible profile.
 Businesses remained open in the area.